24-hydroxycholesterol 7alpha-hydroxylase

-The 4 substrates of this enzyme are (24R)-cholest-5-ene-3beta,24-diol, NADPH, H^{+}, and O_{2}, whereas its 3 products are (24R)-cholest-5-ene-3beta,7alpha,24-triol, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are 24S-hydroxycholesterol, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are (24S)-7α,24-dihydroxycholesterol, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is a cytochrome P450-type oxidoreductase, acting on paired donors, with molecular oxygen as oxidant and incorporating one of its atoms.
 The systematic name of this enzyme class is (24R)-cholest-5-ene-3beta,24-diol,NADPH:oxygen oxidoreductase (7alpha-hydroxylating).
 Other names in common use include 24-hydroxycholesterol 7alpha-monooxygenase, CYP39A1, and CYP39A1 oxysterol 7alpha-hydroxylase.